wistonk/go-k8s-app-demo/README.md

 > To test the web server and confirm all is working ok, we need to build a docker image and run it.
 See below commands

 Build the image with this command

 `docker build -t go-k8s-app-demo .`

 Check the image that we created

 `docker images`

-Tag the image with any registry format.i.e GCR, ACR, ECR, or Dockerhub `docker tag registry-username/wistonk-devops-test:tagname`
+Tag the image with any registry format i.e GCR, ACR, ECR, or Dockerhub

+`docker tag registry-username/go-k8s-app-demo:tagname`

 Push the image to the registry

-`docker push registry-username/wistonk-devops-test:tagname`
+`docker push registry-username/go-k8s-app-demo:tagname`

 Finally, run it

 `docker run -d -p 80:8888 go-k8s-app-demo:latest`

 Visit your browser at `http://localhost/tree`,  you should view `{"myFavouriteTree":"Moringa"}`.